nginxinc/nginx-azure-workshops/labs/lab10/readme.md

 ![Dashboard Import](media/grafana-dashboards-new.png)

-In Visual Studio Code Let's navigate to the LAb10 folder.
-In it, we will open the N4A-Dashboard.json file.
+In Visual Studio Code, navigate to the Lab10 folder.
+Open the N4A-Dashboard.json file and inspect it.

 This template file makes use of Grafana Variables to make it easier to customize to your environment.
 Let's retrieve the values we will need for the dashboard in the VS terminal by running the following commands: